A Lesson In Love From Our Dying Son

 It has been a little over a year since John Paul died.
 Pat and I are learning how to support each other in the different ways we grieve.
 We are learning to be better listeners and better sharers.
 There is a deeper bond between us now.
 I can only compare it to what I imagine the bond is like between two soldiers who are fighting in the trenches together.
 I say “fighting” because even though John Paul isn’t with us now, the war is not over yet.
 It won’t be until we are both reunited with our little boy.
 There are plenty of battles left to fight and only God knows what they will involve.
 They may include more children with SMA.
 They may include more healthy children with other struggles.
 They will include the challenge of helping our children get to heaven.

 Many times in the last two years, it took getting to that breaking point, whether it was feeling like getting adequate nursing care was impossible, receiving yet another call with bad test results from a doctor, or snapping at my husband in exhaustion, before I surrendered the circumstances to God.
 Ultimately, God did work everything out, but had I trusted Him with it sooner, perhaps I could have appreciated His hand in those moments rather than in retrospect.
 There are many statistics about the damage the death of a child can do to a marriage.
 Sadly, I don’t doubt their validity but it is a number that is unnecessarily high.
-When God gives us more than we can handle, it is because He wants us to entrust it to Him, let Him take care of it.
+When God gives us more than we can handle, it is because He wants us to entrust it to Him, and let Him take care of it.
 We can only fail if we try to do it alone.
-Of course the myth is in thinking that we can do anything without God.
-Whether it is sharing the last piece of cake or burying a one year old son, we constantly rely on the grace that God gives us in our vocation to get our spouse and children to heaven.
+Of course, the myth is in thinking that we can do anything without God.
+Whether it is sharing the last piece of cake or burying a one-year-old son, we constantly rely on the grace that God gives us in our vocation to get our spouse and children to heaven.

 About the author